 As with most fruits and vegetables, I prefer to buy organic when possible.
 Using only organic becomes more important when you are consuming a whole food, peel and all.

 While tomatoes are not on the so-called “dirty dozen” list of pesticide-laden produce, they still rank high enough that I’m pretty strict with only using organic.
 It is possible to find conventional tomatoes that are grown hydroponically and are certified pesticide and herbicide free.
 The packages of Campari tomatoes I get at Costco (as of this writing) are not organic, but they are certified pesticide-free.

-Generally, you’re not supposed to put tomatoes in the refrigerator.
+Generally, you are not supposed to put tomatoes in the refrigerator.
 Storing them at room temperature maintains flavor and texture, provided the tomatoes are fresh, in season and from a farmer’s market.
 I’ve always kept my tomatoes in the refrigerator, though, and mainly out of habit.
 I’ve never really noticed any difference at all, and for most supermarket tomatoes, it probably doesn’t matter.

 If you shop frequently, go ahead and buy a couple tomatoes at a time and store them at room temperature.
-Otherwise, stick your four cartons of Campari or grape tomatoes in the refrigerator and enjoy them anyways!
+Otherwise, stick your cartons of Campari or grape tomatoes in the refrigerator and enjoy them anyways!

 Browse more green smoothie recipes.